gstroh/P5NeighborhoodMap/src/README.md

 ## Neighborhood Map Project

 The purpose of this project is to create an application to display a neighborhood map using the Google Maps API by applying the techniques I've picked up in the [Intro to AJAX course](https://www.udacity.com/course/ud110) and in the [Javascript Design Patterns course](https://www.udacity.com/course/ud989).
 I additionaly use the Flickr API for images and the Wikipedia API for articles about the locations on my map.
+Knockout was utilized to implement the Model-View-View-Model (MVVM) pattern of JavaScript code design.

 To get started, check out the repository to inspect the code and check out the deployed application on gh-pages: